linde/acm-shift-left/README.md

 For more information, see https://cloud.google.com/anthos-config-management/docs/reference/errors#knv1019
 ```

-That was helpful, it was in the wrong directory!
-ACM can handle [unstructured
+That was helpful, we now know it was in the wrong directory!

+Note: ACM can handle [unstructured
 repos](https://cloud.google.com/anthos-config-management/docs/how-to/unstructured-repo),
 but in its default mode, which we're in, it expects namespace resources in
 appropriate leaf level directories. ([learn more about it's
 repo](https://cloud.google.com/anthos-config-management/docs/how-to/repo))

-Move it and see that `nomos vet` succeeds vetting:
+Move the violating config to the appropriate leaf director and see that now
+succeeds when vetted:

 ```bash
 $ mkdir config-root/namespaces/vandelay-dev/